The History Project offers small and medium sized research grants to graduate and advanced undergraduate students at universities around the world.

 Postgraduate students (having received a first university degree) and advanced undergraduate students are invited to apply for the History Project grants.

 Applicants should have a strong academic background in history or related fields and plan to undertake original research in economic history, the history of economic thought, or the history of economic life.
-We strongly encourage you to contact one of the History Project Research Advisers before submitting a proposal.

 Applicants for the research grants should include an outline of their project, which will be made available on the History Project website when the grant is disbursed.
 At the conclusion of the project, grant recipients are required to prepare a report on the project, which will also be made available on the website.